 Heihachi has appeared in several games outside of the Tekken franchise.
 He is a guest character in the PlayStation 2 version of Soul Calibur II, just as Link is for the GameCube version and Spawn is for the XBox version.
 In the strategy RPG Namco x Capcom, Heihachi appears as one of numerous playable characters.
 He also appears as a playable character in the Capcom-developed Street Fighter X Tekken.
 In Death by Degrees, he appears as the final boss in Anna's mode.
 In Xevious 3D+G for the PSOne you can turn your ship into a flying, laser firing Heihachi by press Left, X, O, and Start simultaneously at the Title Screen.
 He is also unlockable in several of Namcos Smash Court Tennis games.

-Daisuke Gori, Heihachi's voice actor in every Tekken game through Tekken 6, passed away on January 27, 2010.
+Daisuke Gori, Heihachi's voice actor in every Tekken game from Tekken 3 through Tekken 6, passed away on January 27, 2010.
 It was subsequently decided that Heihachi would appear as a younger man in Tekken Tag Tournament 2 with a younger voice actor.
 This incarnation of Heihachi is also playable in the 3DS game Tekken: 3D Prime Edition.

 Heihachi Mishima is played by Cary-Hiroyuki Tagawa in the 2010 live-action Tekken film.
 He is the ruler of the Tekken Corporation and saves Jin after Kazuya's betrayal.
 He was seemingly killed, but it is revealed that he is still alive in a post-credits scene.